jlinoff/lock_files/README.md

 lock_files
 ==========

-Python command line to encrypt or decrypt files using AES encryption and a common password.
+Python command line tool to encrypt or decrypt files using AES encryption and a common password.

 You can use it lock files before they are uploaded to storage services like DropBox or Google Drive.